 Billing and reporting are notified about an address change through the

 events(either event notification or Event-Carried state).
 But why do we send a direct call to the email service instead of listening to the event?
 Assuming that we have one email service in our architecture we rather don’t want our service to depend on the all services that want to send an email.

 The thing to consider before choosing our strategy is what direction of dependency we prefer and this is a case-by-case decision to make.

-So as always they are trade-offs of every approach but having these patterns in our toolbox will help us design better systems.
+So as always there are trade-offs of every approach but having these patterns in our toolbox will help us design better systems.